AdobeDocs/experience-manager-64.en/help/sites/classic-ui-authoring/using/classic-feature-search-promote.md

 You can configure the following properties for Breadcrumbs in Edit mode to customize the component's look:

 * Delimiter: Define the character or character string to act as a delimiter between each breadcrumb.
-The Delimiter field accepty any character string as input.
+The Delimiter field accepts any character string as input.
 The default setting is: "&gt;" (without the quotes)
 * Trailing Delimiter: Define a character or character string to be displayed at the end of the breadcrumbs.
-The Traiiling Delimiter field accepts any character string as input.
-The default setting for this is &#42;blank&#42; (i.e. nothing is displayed at the end of the breadcrumb line)
+The Trailing Delimiter field accepts any character string as input.
+The default setting for this is "blank" (i.e. nothing is displayed at the end of the breadcrumb line)

-### Adding search boxes {#adding-search-boxes}
+## Adding search boxes {#adding-search-boxes}

 The Search component enables customers to perform keyword searches.
 Add Search components to each page where you want to provide access to searching.